Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Enterprise IT environments evolve continuously.
 New applications are introduced to support business initiatives, while legacy systems remain in place to avoid disruption.
 Over time, this leads to application sprawl — a condition where the number of systems exceeds the organization’s ability to manage them effectively.

-The consequences are measurable.
+The consequences can be catastrophic and are measurable.

 Organizations often discover:

-• Multiple systems performing the same function
+- Multiple applications performing the same function

-• Applications with no clear business owner
+- Applications with no clear business ownership

-• Systems with hidden security vulnerabilities
+- Applications or Systems with hidden security vulnerabilities

-• Legacy platforms that block modernization efforts
+- Legacy platforms that block modernization efforts

 Application rationalization addresses these issues directly.